philipturner/transimpedance-amplifier/README.md

 - Purchase links for regulators
 - Purchase links for new trimpots (Y variant)
 - Footprints for 0805 capacitors
-- Purchase links & footprints for Schottky diodes
+- Purchase links for Schottky diodes
 - Finalize all decoupling networks